Nm-mutua/nginx-on-azure-vm/README.md

 # Azure Linux Web Server Project Deployment

-This project demonstrates how to deploy an Apache or Nginx web server on a Linux virtual machine hosted in Microsoft Azure.
+This project demonstrates how to deploy an Apache web server on a Linux virtual machine hosted in Microsoft Azure.
 The deployment is done using the Azure CLI and includes SSH access, network configuration, and basic web server setup.

 ---